qutip/qutip-qip/docs/source/qip-processor.rst

     processor.pulses[0].tlist = np.array([0.1, 0.2, 0.4, 0.5])

 It defines a :math:`\sigma_z` operator on both qubits and a pulse that acts on the first qubit.
-An equivalent approach is using the :meth:`~qutip_qip.device.Processor.add_pulse` method.
+An equivalent approach is using the :meth:`.Processor.add_pulse` method.

 .. testcode::